 - Persistent Feature: Yes

-While DSL is a fantastic lightweight Linux distribution, be aware of these potential challenges:
+While DSL is a fantastic lightweight Linux distribution, be aware of these potential challenges with the older release:

 - Compatibility Issues: Limited support for modern hardware and drivers.